 While most STI prevention strategies focus on infections like HIV, HPV, and Chlamydia, the prevalence of other genital pathogens was not well reported in the MENA region.

-“Historically, these bacteria were viewed as commensals of the urogenital tract, with low virulence; however, emerging evidence suggests they may contribute to various reproductive health issues under specific conditions.
-Because of the emergence of antibiotic resistance and a continuous rise in resistance, the treatment options are limited, making treatment more challenging and expensive.
+However, emerging evidence suggests that Mycoplasma genitalium may contribute to various reproductive health issues.
+Because of the emergence of antibiotic resistance and a continuous rise in resistance, the treatment option are limited, making treatment more challenging and expensive.

 “These findings suggested a concerning trend of widespread AMR among Mycoplasma and Ureaplasma species, which is likely to persist and potentially worsen in the future.
 This can be attributed to various factors, including the high prevalence of these infections, the extensive and unregulated use of antimicrobials, the limited surveillance of AMR and clinical failures, and the exceptional ability of these bacteria to develop resistance.”